Local document toolkit · macOS & Windows

 Is it actually private?

 There's no server behind AI DocPrep and no account to sign in to.
-Conversion makes zero network requests; turn off Wi‑Fi and see for yourself.
+Conversion makes no internet requests; turn off Wi‑Fi and see for yourself.
 And because the code is public, your security team can read it instead of taking a policy page's word.

 Do I need a vector database or RAG setup?